Tuesday, June 2, 2009

 Landing on these shores on February 7, 1964, they literally stood the world of pop culture on its head, setting the musical agenda for the remainder of the decade.
 The Beatles’ buoyant melodies, playful personalities and mop-topped charisma were just the tonic needed by a nation left reeling by the senseless assassination of its young president, John F. Kennedy, two months earlier.
 Even adults typically given to dismissing rock and roll conceded that there was substance in their music and cleverness in their quick-witted repartee.
 Between the lines, and without obvious disrespect, the Beatles announced the ascendancy of youth - and the inevitable coming of a generation gap as a result.

 With a rhythm section consisting of bassist Stu Sutcliffe (a sharp-looking art student with negligible musical ability) and drummer Pete Best, the group eventually settled on the Beatles as their name.
 They became a fixture on the rough-and-tumble club scene in Hamburg, Germany, where their five-set-a-night marathons helped mold them into a tight performing unit.
-Their repertoire comprised well-chosen rock and roll and rhythm & blues covers by such trailblazers as and .
+Their repertoire comprised well-chosen rock and roll and rhythm & blues covers by such trailblazers as Chuck Berry and Little Richard.
 In April 1961, Sutcliffe left and McCartney switched from guitar to bass.
 On the local scene in their hometown of Liverpool, the group landed a lunchtime residency at a club called The Cavern, where they were discovered by a local record merchant and entrepreneur, Brian Epstein, who became their manager in December 1961.
 In January 1962, a fan poll in Mersey Beat declared them the top group in Liverpool.

 Epstein helped polish the group’s appearance.
 He attired them in dapper collarless gray suits, which made them appear more accessible than the menacing leathers they’d worn in Hamburg.
-The Beatles signed with EMI-Parlophone in April 1962 after impressing producer .
+The Beatles signed with EMI-Parlophone in April 1962 after impressing producer George Martin.
 In August, fellow Liverpudlian Ringo Starr (born Richard Starkey), then a member of Rory Storm and the Hurricanes, replaced Pete Best.
 The group’s first single, “Love Me Do”/”P.S.
 I Love You,” briefly dented the U.K. Top Twenty in October 1962, but their next 45, “Please Please Me,” formally ignited Beatlemania in their homeland, reaching the Number Two spot.
 It was followed in 1963 by four consecutive chart-topping British singles: “From Me to You,” “She Loves You,” “I Want to Hold Your Hand,” “Can’t Buy Me Love.”

 They conquered the U.K., even inducing a classical music critic from the London Sunday Times to declare them “the greatest composers since Beethoven.”
-Moreover, they were the greatest rockers since the composer of “Roll Over, Beethoven” - i.e., .
+Moreover, they were the greatest rockers since the composer of “Roll Over, Beethoven” - i.e., Chuck Berry.
 The freshness and immediacy of the Beatles’ sound stemmed from the fact they assimilated and synthesized the most vital sources for rock and roll that preceded them.

 The Beatles’ success can be attributed to a combination of factors, including Lennon and McCartney’s songwriting genius, Harrison’s guitar-playing prowess, Starr’s artful simplicity as a drummer, and the solid group harmonies that were a hallmark of their recordings.
-Personally, they had youthful high spirits, good looks, quick wit and refreshingly down-to-earth dispositions to commend them. ’s production and Brian Epstein’s management were important elements as well.
+Personally, they had youthful high spirits, good looks, quick wit and refreshingly down-to-earth dispositions to commend them.
+George Martin’s production and Brian Epstein’s management were important elements as well.

 The Beatles’ conquest of America early in 1964 launched “the British Invasion,” a torrent of rock & roll bands from Britain that overtook the pop charts.
 The Fab Four’s first #1 single in the U.S. was “I Want to Hold Your Hand,” released on Capitol Records, EMI’s American counterpart.
 This exuberant track was followed by 45 more Top Forty hits over the next half-dozen years.
 During the week of April 4, 1964, the Beatles set a record that is likely never to be broken when they occupied all five of the top positions on Billboard’s Top Forty, with “Can’t Buy Me Love” ensconced at #1.
 Their popularity soared still further with the release of their anarchic Marx Brothers-as-rock-stars documentary film, A Hard Day’s Night (1964) and its equally playful followup, Help!
 (1965).

-When all was said and done, the Beatles charted twenty #1 singles in the States – three more than runner-up .
+When all was said and done, the Beatles charted twenty #1 singles in the States – three more than runner-up Elvis Presley.
 It is estimated by EMI, their British record company, that the Beatles have sold over a billion records worldwide.
 For feats of sales and airplay alone, the Beatles are unquestionably the top group in rock and roll history.
 Yet their significance extends well beyond numbers to encompass their innovations in the recording studio.
 The Beatles’ legacy as a concert attraction, during their harried passage from nightclubs to baseball stadiums, is distinguished primarily by the deafening screams of female fans more overcome by their appearance than the music they played.

 Consequently, the Beatles began to indulge their creative energies in the studio, layering sounds and crafting songs in a way that was experimental yet still accessible.
 This retreat from the ceaseless mayhem of pop celebrity yielded such musically expansive and lyrically sophisticated albums as Rubber Soul (1965) and Revolver (1966).
-The former, with its acoustic leanings and thoughtful lyrics, betrayed the influence of upon the band, while the latter stands as a tour de force of tuneful, concise pop psychedelia.
+The former, with its acoustic leanings and thoughtful lyrics, betrayed the influence of Bob Dylan upon the band, while the latter stands as a tour de force of tuneful, concise pop psychedelia.

 The Beatles retired from touring for good after a San Francisco concert on August 29, 1966.
-Like Brian Wilson of , who abandoned touring to focus on his music, the Beatles thereafter became creatures of the studio.
+Like Brian Wilson of the Beach Boys, who abandoned touring to focus on his music, the Beatles thereafter became creatures of the studio.
 Ten months later, they released Sgt.
 Pepper’s Lonely Hearts Club Band, an album that has almost universally been cited as the creative apotheosis of rock and roll, a watershed event in which rock became “serious art” without losing its sense of humor - or, in Lennon’s case, sense of the absurd.
-Realizing the band members’ collective ambitions took four months and all the technical wiles of producer could muster.
+Realizing the band members’ collective ambitions took four months and all the technical wiles of producer George Martin could muster.
 A completely self-contained album meant to be played and experienced from start to finish, Sgt.
 Pepper broke the mold in that no singles were released.

 The album’s artistic reach further cemented the notion of a viable counterculture in the minds of youthful dropouts everywhere.
 Anyone who was alive in the summer of 1967 can remember the pleasant shock of hearing it and the reverberations it sent outward into the world of rock and roll and beyond.
 As writer Langdon Winner observed, “For a brief moment, the irreparably fractured consciousness of the West was unified, at least in the minds of the young.”
 Sgt.
-Pepper was followed by perhaps the greatest two-sided single in rock history, “Strawberry Fields Forever” and “Penny Lane,” which exhibited the creative sensibilities of and , respectively, at their zenith.
+Pepper was followed by perhaps the greatest two-sided single in rock history, “Strawberry Fields Forever” and “Penny Lane,” which exhibited the creative sensibilities of John Lennon and Paul McCartney, respectively, at their zenith.

 In the wake of Sgt.
 Pepper, the Beatles began to splinter in ways that were initially subtle but gradually grew more pronounced.
 Subsequent events included the death of manager Epstein due to an overdose of sleeping pills; the release of the TV film Magical Mystery Tour, which earned the Beatles some of their first negative reviews; a trip to India to meditate with Maharishi Mahesh Yogi, about whom Lennon wrote “Sexy Sadie”; and the launching in January 1968 of Apple Corps, Ltd., a well-intentioned but ultimately mismanaged entertainment empire that helped bring down the Beatles.